Fibre-Rich Food - Good For Your Health

 There are so many tasty ways to add beans and lentils to your diet – take a look at my Vegetarian Recipes, Soup Recipes and Salad Recipes.

-Vegetables and fruits are also rich in fibres – especially if you eat them raw.
-Much of the fibres in vegetables are destroyed by cooking.
+Vegetables and fruits are also rich in fibres – especially if you eat them raw or just lightly cooked.
+A lot of the fibres in vegetables are destroyed by too much cooking.

 Fruit and vegetable juices are devoid of fibres and this is the reason the sugar in them are fast-releasing and causes your blood sugar to shoot up.